 Medicare Advantage plans typically have a low monthly premium.

-With a Medicare Advantage plan, you often pay a low or $0 monthly premium, in addition to your Part B premium.
+Another difference between Medicare Advantage vs Medicare Supplement is with a Medicare Advantage plan, you often pay a low or $0 monthly premium, in addition to your Part B premium.
 When you use your benefits, you’ll be responsible for copays, coinsurance and deductibles.

-With a Medicare supplement plan, you’ll pay your monthly premium and the Part B premium.
+With a Medicare Supplement plan, you’ll pay your monthly premium and the Part B premium.
 When you seek care, Medicare will pay its share of the Medicare-approved costs.
-Then, your Medicare supplement policy pays its share.
+Then, your Medicare Supplement policy pays its share.
 This means your out-of-pocket costs are more limited when getting health care services.

 Medicare Advantage plans typically include prescription drug coverage (Medicare Part D).